onenetinc/webflow-cc/README.md

 - Initialize custom code files for new Webflow websites with `npm run init-files sitename` (the site must have a sitemap generated in order to auto generate).
 - Automatically links correct page-specific and global js and css for every page.
 - Minify CSS and JS files automatically to optimize performance.
+- If DEV_MODE is true, automatically picks the local dev server only if it's running.
+This allows for fast updates.
-- Host assets externally in the /assets folder (useful for hosting larger video files)
+- Host assets externally in the /assets folder (useful for hosting larger video files).
+- Automatic deployment when you push to main.

 ## Getting Started